scott-huson/brown-datathon/README.md

 Actually, we observed that when we included the test images in the training set, the performance improved dramatically.

-We tried to address this issue by incorporating further regularization techniques, suchg as shakedrop architecture.
+We tried to address this issue by incorporating further regularization techniques, such as shakedrop architecture.

 However, we did not observe significant improvement from there.

 ## Challenges and future direction
 The biggest challenge is the poor generalization.
+Finding additional datasets from different animals would generalize the model to mice.